mikiec84/open-science-codefest/nominees.md

 We're looking for people that want to help with organizing the Codefest.
 The following people have been nominated, and we are in the process of contacting them to see if they're interested.

-# Nominees
+# Emailed Nominees

-- Trisha Cruse
-- Timothee Poisot
+- Timothee Poisot <t.poisot@gmail.com>
 - Naupaka Zimmerman
 - Dave Harris
+- Ted Hart

+# To be contacted

-- Carl Boettiger
+- Karthik Ram, Carl Boettiger, Scott Chamberlain
+- Laura Christopherson
+- Chris Lenhardt
 - Corinna Gries
 - Carly Strasser
-- Karthik Ram
 - Heather Piwowar
 - Peter Fox
 - Victoria Stodden